0ffffffffh/Api-Break-for-x64dbg/README.md

 * API function entry breakpoint (AEB)
 * Breakpoint at API callers (BAC)
-* Automatically loading imported by process's modules and their API functions.
+* Auto-populating modules and their API functions used by the process.

 #### **API Function Entry Breakpoint (AEB)**